 Private Cloud Hosting Options

-Organizations have several options for hosting a SharePoint private cloud, each with different levels of management responsibility, cost structure, and flexibility.
-The right choice depends on existing infrastructure investments, IT staff capabilities, and compliance requirements.
+Organizations can choose from various options for hosting a SharePoint private cloud.
+Each option has different levels of management responsibility, cost, and flexibility.
+The best choice depends on:

 - Azure IaaS: Deploy SharePoint Server on Azure Virtual Machines with Azure networking, storage, and security services.
 Provides cloud scalability with full SharePoint control.
 Best for organizations already invested in Azure